DUBA API Integration Guide

 - You call this endpoint with the form data as JSON

-- You receive back an encrypted, URL-safe string (the "memento")
+- You receive back an encrypted memento string and a ready-to-use

 Use Case Example